Anello-Photonics/docs-A1/docs/communication_messaging.rst

 The payload for the binary output message is described below

+For IMU message type 253, the payload length is 55 bytes.
+The full frame length is 61 bytes including the 2-byte preamble, 1-byte message type, 1-byte length, and 2-byte checksum.

   +---+-------------+----------+------------------------------------------------+-----------------------------------------------------------------------------+
   |   | Field       |  Type    |  Units                                         |  Description                                                                |
   +---+-------------+----------+------------------------------------------------+-----------------------------------------------------------------------------+